vivianchengg/unsw-meme/README.md

 * 2 additional functionalities (in the same format as iteration 3)
 * Bonus features of your choice!

 Your tutor is not required to provide any assistance with the bonus features section, as it's intended for high-achieving students.
-However, you **MUST** get approval from your tutor before **Friday 10pm** of week 10 to ensure your chosen additional feature is suitable.

 You should create any new features using TypeScript, but you do not need to ensure the code produces no typechecking errors.

 If you wish to implement new bonus features that extend upon previous iteration’s functionality that is currently broken in your groups repo, please contact your tutor as assistance and advice will be handled on a case-by-case basis.

-As a rough guide, if you would like high marks in this section you should expect to spend at least 20 hours on your additional functionality.
+As a rough guide, if you would like high marks in this section you should expect to spend at least 20 hours on your bonus functionality (not including the 2 additional functionalities).

 **NOTE:** A brief explanation of your additions must be written in a file <code>extra.md</code>, please fill out the given template to ensure your tutor can mark your bonus features correctly.

-Here are some ideas for extra features.
+Here are some suggestions for extra features.
 Depending on the complexity of your features chosen, you may choose to do multiple.
+If you come up with a new idea which is not one of the suggestions, you **MUST** get approval from your tutor before **Friday 10pm** of week 10.

 1. **Deployment** - Deploy your project to the cloud.
 Specifically, you would be deploying the backend server that you wrote to the internet at a public URL.
 You still run your frontend locally using this method, which can connect to that server.